donders-research-data-management/rdm-wiki/rdm-wiki/en/guides/webdav.md

 ## CyberDuck installation

+WARNING: Due to a [bug](https://trac.cyberduck.io/ticket/9358) in Cyberduck 4.8.x, a certificate verification error will be shown when connecting to the WebDAV via HTTPS protocol.
+Please user version 4.7.3 until the issue is fixed.

 For Windows and MacOSX systems, the CyberDuck installation is graphical and self-explanatory.
 Simply download the installer from [the software's website](https://cyberduck.io) and follow instructions step-by-step while executing the installer.
 You will need the administrator's right to install CyberDuck software on your computer.

 For Linux users, CyberDuck is provided as a command-line tools called [duck.sh](https://duck.sh).
 The installation instruction can be found [here](https://trac.cyberduck.io/wiki/help/en/howto/cli#Linux).